aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to ODP within C++ Applications" h2="Convert MD to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MD to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MD to ODP</h2>

+C++ developers often need to integrate MD to ODP conversion feature inside their applications.
+MD (Markdown) is a lightweight markup language with plain text formatting syntax.
+It is used for creating web content, and is popular among developers for its easy-to-read and write format.
+ODP (OpenDocument Presentation) is an open standard for electronic documents, such as presentations, spreadsheets, and word processing documents.
+It is used for creating presentations, and is popular among developers for its compatibility with multiple applications.

+<h2>How Aspose.Total Helps for MD to ODP Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, edit, and convert documents in various formats.
+It includes APIs for PDF, Slides, and other document formats.
+To convert MD to ODP, developers can use Aspose.PDF for C++ to export MD to PPTX, and then use Aspose.Slides for C++ to convert PPTX to ODP.
+Both APIs are included in the Aspose.Total for C++ package.
+The process is simple and straightforward, and can be completed in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}